JSMAnalysis/JMetrics/jmetrics/README.md

  - **gradlew** for Linux, MacOS or other Unix-like systems.

-The following example assume that you're using an Unix-like system ; you will have to replace the *./gradlew* by *.\gradlew.bat* for it to work on Windows.
+The following examples assume that you're using an Unix-like system ; you will have to replace the *./gradlew* by *.\gradlew.bat* for it to work on Windows.
 To compile and test, you can use the following commands :

 - to compile the project :